bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 - **Cost Calculation**: A* calculates two types of costs - the $g$ cost, which is the known cost from the starting point to the current point, and the $h$ cost, the estimated cost from the current point to the goal as provided by the heuristic.
 The total cost, $f$, is the sum of these ($f = g + h$).
 This calculation ensures that A* keeps track of both the ground covered and the journey ahead.

 - **Path Prioritization**: A* continuously keeps track of multiple paths and prioritizes them based on their $f$ cost.
-The path with the lowest $f$ cost is explored first (very similar to BFS or beam search), ensuring that the algorithm always follows the most promising route towards the goal.
+The path with the lowest $f$ cost is explored first (very similar to BFS or beam search), ensuring that the algorithm always follows the most promising path towards the goal.

 ### Q-Learning Explained